The-Marcy-Lab-School/se-unit-7/lesson-1-http/practice/solutions.md

 1. What is the difference between a URL and a URI?

+**Suggested Answer**

+A "URI" is a Uniform Resource Identifier, and refers to any means of identification for a resource.
+For example, a bar-code for a product in a grocery store could be considered a URI.

+A "URL" is a Uniform Resource Locater, which refers to how you might find the resource as well as identify it.
+In the web development world, this generally refers to something containing the protocol (i.e. `http://`), and the location (i.e. `google.com`)

 2. What is the purpose of query params?
 How do we use them in our applications?
+Try to use a real-world example if you can!

+**Suggested Answer**

+Sometimes, we may want to collect additional, optional information from the user.
+For example, visiting https://twitter.com/search displays a search bar, as well as some default tweets.
+However, visiting https://twitter.com/search?q=dogs displays all results related to the search for "dogs".

 ## Code